Solano96/AI-Strategies-StockMarket/README.md

 ## Getting Started 🚀

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The local installation has been successfully tested in Ubuntu 18.04.

 ### Prerequisites 📋